 And then we went.

 You know what?
-Most of the tips worked.
+Most of the those amazing Universal Orlando tips for first timers worked.
 But, we also learned a few things that I think every first time visitor to Universal Orlando should know!
 And here they are — for you!

 There are so many things to consider when planning a Universal Studios vacation.
 I broke them down by category: resorts, parks, tickets and dining plans.
 You can use the menu (above) to click to what you need or read them all.

 Of all the tips, my favorite is the Universal Orlando App.
 Download it before you go to familiarize yourself with the parks, wait times and and restaurants.
 Before we went, we picked all the rides, shows and restaurants we were interested in and “favorited” them.
-During our vacation, after we finished the attraction, I took it off our favorites list (unless we thought it was a “must see/do” again).
+During our Universal Orlando trip, after we finished the attraction, I took it off our favorites list (unless we thought it was a “must see/do” again).
 That’s all the planning we needed before we went.
+The Universal Orlando app also lets you order quick service food ahead, which saves you even more time!
+No more standing in line!
+AWESOME!

-Also, while Universal Orlando has kids’ areas, the parks are really geared for teens and tweens (and above).
+Also, while Universal Studio attractions include kids’ areas, the parks are really geared for teens and tweens (and above).
 Much of the theming is based on movies and TV shows that if you’re too little to watch, you won’t appreciate.
 We did not see many toddlers or strollers, not even in the Dr. Seuss area.
-I don’t recommend Universal for kids under 40″ tall or under age 7.
+I don’t recommend Universal Orlando theme park for kids under 40″ tall or under age 7.
 That’s me, anyway!

 As a budget minded traveler who still loves the big vacations, I appreciate that it is possible to save money on a Universal vacation — just use these tips!